CumulusNetworks/docs/content/version/cumulus-linux-321/Installation-Management/Managing-Cumulus-Linux-Disk-Images/Upgrading-Cumulus-Linux.md

  - /display/CL321/Upgrading+Cumulus+Linux
  - /pages/viewpage.action?pageId=5126827
 pageID: 5126827
+---
----Cumulus Networks software melds the Linux host world with the networking devices world.
+Cumulus Networks software melds the Linux host world with the networking devices world.
 Each world comes with its own paradigm on how to upgrade software.
 Before we discuss the various ways to upgrade Cumulus Linux switches, let's review the general considerations and strategies used to